vorlorn/IS452/final/readme.txt

-This project can collects tweets in one hashtag, and analysis the emotion of the text.
+This project can collect tweets in one hashtag, and analysis the emotion of the text.

 This sentiment analysis is based on Sentiment Analysis Dataset download from here(http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/) and NTLK(http://ntlk.org).